An In-Depth Guide on How Online Reviews Affect Click-Through Rates on Search

 They have come to the analysis that 52% of the users still clicked on the top three results across all the organic SERPs that have been tested, which shows that when it comes to organic results, the ranking on the page still plays a huge role on CTR(Click-Through Rates) than in the Local Pack due to the number of search results to search from.

 To put all of these in a nutshell, it’s not rocket science at all.
 It’s just further evidence of how online reviews affect a business’ reputation.
-Having a good reputation can boost the business’ brand and their online presence whilst beyond search, the positive reviews builds a stronger sense of trust.
+Having a good reputation can boost the business’ brand and their online presence whilst beyond search, the positive reviews build a stronger sense of trust.
+Infintech Designs can help you out with effective internet marketing services.